sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*It's our duty, big guy!
 Our duty as complete and utter bastards.*" There was a quality to Snatcher's grin that Grooves couldn't quite place, but it didn't sit well with him.

-Regardless, he took the contract from Conductor, and added his own signature.
+Regardless, he took the contract from Conductor and added his own signature.
 "Well, I hope it doesn't come to that."

-"*Who can say?*" The contract poofed away, and appeared again in the Snatcher's clawed hand. "*Don't you worry your pretty little heads about getting up there, I'll collect you when it's time.*"
+"*Who can say?*" The contract poofed away and appeared again in the Snatcher's clawed hand. "*Don't you worry your pretty little heads about getting up there, I'll collect you when it's time.*"

-He stretched, and rose from the chair. "*Well!
+He stretched and rose from the chair. "*Well!
 It's been wonderful doing business.
 If I can get the Mafia head's signature,* then *we'll be cooking.
 Ta ta for now!*"

 And with that, the Snatcher dove into the floor and disappeared, leaving a confused and nervous Conductor and DJ Grooves staring after him.

 "...Her *what*?"
 Conductor repeated finally, turning his head toward Grooves.

-"...Oh, *darlin'*..."
-Grooves took a deep breath, and began to patiently explain to him that Hat Kid was not from Earth.
+"...
+Oh, *darlin'*..."
+Grooves took a deep breath and began to patiently explain to him that Hat Kid was not from Earth.